Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Proof of Proposition

 \subsection{Proof of Lemmas \ref{lemma: trace_expectation} and \ref{lemma: trace_variance}}

 \begin{proof}[Proof of Lemma \ref{lemma: trace_expectation}] Recall the notation regarding partitions introduced in Section \ref{section: partition_notation}.
-We will organize the proof into various steps. \begin{description} \item [Step 1: Restricting to a Good Event.]
-We first observe that $\Tr(\altprod(\bm \Psi, \bm Z))/m$ is uniformly bounded:
+We will organize the proof into various steps. \begin{description} \item [Step 1: Restricting to a Good Event.] \rishabh{We first observe that $\Tr(\altprod(\bm \Psi, \bm Z))/m$ is uniformly bounded.
+For example, when $\altprod(\bm \Psi, \bm Z)$ is a Type-2 alternating product: